bitwarden/help/_articles/hosting/updating-on-premise.md

 order: 06
 ---

-**It is critically important to keep your Self-hosted Bitwarden instance up to date.**
+**It is critically important to keep your Self-hosted Bitwarden instance up to date.** Updates may include fixes that are important for the security of your Bitwarden instance, including patches to any vulnerabilities.
+Data stored in your Bitwarden Vault, including passwords, should be considered critical data and therefore protected with up-to-date software.

-Updates may include fixes that are important for the security of your Bitwarden instance.
  Additionally, newer versions of client applications may not support older versions of your self-hosted instance.

 {% callout warning %}
 We highly recommend backing up your data before updating your self-hosted instance.
 For more information, see [Backup your Hosted Data]({% link _articles/hosting/backup-on-premise.md %}).